 - See if you have a condition with symptoms similar to asthma, such as sinusitis.

 - Make sure you are using your inhaler correctly.

-doctor may increase the dosage or switch to another medicine.
-Or he or she may add a medicine
+If your medicine isn't controlling airway inflammation, your doctor will first check to see if you are using the inhaler correctly.
+If you are using it the right way, your doctor may increase the dosage or switch to another medicine.
+Or he or she may add a medicine to your treatment.

 For severe asthma that cannot be controlled with medicines, bronchial thermoplasty may be an option.
 This treatment is being studied in clinical trials.
 Heat is applied to the airways to help reduce the thickness of the airways and to help improve the ability to breathe.